Are you an entrepreneur? If so, then I feel your struggle with having a busy schedule you have to juggle. Especially if you also have kids as I do.

 As an entrepreneur and parent, you have many different things pulling at you every moment of every day.
 You have to decide what your focus will be from moment to moment.
 That constant chaos could keep you repeatedly from living a day that makes you feel fulfilled and happy.

-To keep life from taking control over you…getting clear on what the perfect day looks like to you is where you have to start.
+To keep life from taking control over you…getting clear on what the ideal day looks like to you is where you have to start.
 It’s having a goal you want to achieve.
 When you have your vision nailed down, you can put the steps and actions in place to reach that goal.

 - My workday